 Imperfections

-Risograph printing has its own “lo-fi” charm, although, this does not mean that it can’t produce high-quality prints.
-However, imperfections and variations should be expected across a print run.
-When doing multi-color prints, layers will not always perfectly line up.
-If a print has lots of ink coverage it can be expected that roller marks along with some smudging can occur.
+Imperfections such as variation in ink density and misregistration should be expected across a print run.
+In many instances, this is part of the charm and appeal of Risograph printing.
+However, there are some less appealing aspects of Risograph production that can be minimized through smart design.
+If a print has lots of ink coverage it can be expected that roller marks along with some smudging and stamping from one sheet to another can occur.
 If minimal these marks can usually be removed with the use of an eraser.
 It can be helpful to avoid large areas of ink when designing multi-colour prints, in particular for the top/middle of the sheet where the feed rollers make the most contact.
-If this is unavoidable due to the nature of the image, extra care will be taken to avoid marks and smudging as much as possible.
+When printing double-sided it is also advisable to not have large amounts of coverage on both sides of the print sheet.
+If this is unavoidable due to the nature of the job, extra care will be taken to avoid marks and smudging as much as possible.

 Img: Simon Gardam, pencil and ink drawings 2022.
 Printed 3 colour - yellow, bright red, blue.